j-sieben/PIT/README.md

 With these methods it's easy to maintain and extend an installation file during development to create new messages on the fly.
 If you do so, the deplyoment file is created just along with your activities.
 Alternatively, you may want to have `PIT_ADMIN` create an installation file containing all messages in the database for you.

 To make it even more convenient for you, I also added an APEX application that allows to maintain (create, edit, translate) messages and parameters, export their values by creating a downloadable script file withs calls to the `PIT_ADMIN`-API and see where any given message is referenced in the code.
+Read more about this AEPX application [here](Doc/administration_app.md).

 ## Extensibility

 PIT comes ready to use with a bunch of output modules.
 You may want to start your changes by reviewing the output modules and adjust their behaviour.
 Should an output module be missing, it's easy to create a new one based on the other modules that ship with `PIT`.
 I decided to create the necessary object types but only implement the bare minimum of functionality within these types, just enough to call helper packages that carry out the heavy lifting.
 This way you're not exposed to object oriented programming in PL/SQL more than absolutely necessary ... ;-) What I achieved by this is that object orientation adds a feature to PL/SQL not otherwise available, namely the concept of an interface.
 Using this concept makes the code more stable and easier to implement and understand, as you don't need to create dynamic PL/SQL packages and the like.

 Other possible extensions refer to the way session identity is detected.
 It may be sufficient to rely on `CLIENT_IDENTIFIER`, as this is the case in APEX environments, or to stick to the `USER` function to detect a specific user.
 Should this turn out to not be working for you (e.g. in a proxy user environment), you may provide a new `SESSION_ADAPTER` that implements your method of detecting the session identity.
 Which `SESSION_ADAPTER` is used is parameterizable. `PIT`ships with a default adapter and a second adapter to be used with the `PIT_APEX` output module.
 Within APEX, there is a different concept of session (namely a http session as opposed to a database session) and the way to access the username is different.
 Take this as a blue print for your own session adapters should you need one.